tcsvn/pyadlml/README.md

 ![Read the Docs (version)](https://img.shields.io/readthedocs/pyadlml/latest?style=flat-square)
 ![License](https://img.shields.io/pypi/l/pyadlml?style=flat-square)
 <p align="center"><img width=95% src="https://github.com/tcsvn/pyadlml/blob/master/media/pyadlml_banner.png"></p>
-Activities of Daily living (ADLs) e.g cooking, working, sleeping and device readings are recorded by smart home inhabitants.
-The goal is to predict inhabitants activities using device readings.
+Activities of Daily living (ADLs) such as eating, working, sleeping and Smart Home device readings are recorded by inhabitants.
+Predicting resident activities based on the device event-stream allows for a range of applications, including automation, action recommendation and abnormal activity detection in the context of assisted living for elderly inhabitants.
 Pyadlml offers an easy way to fetch, visualize and preprocess common datasets.

-A further goal is to replicate prominent work in the domain.
+## !!
+Disclaimer !!
+Package is still an alpha-version and under active development.
+As of now do not expect anything to work!
+APIs are going to change, stuff breaks and the documentation may lack behind.
+Nevertheless, feel free to take a look.
+The best and safest point is probably  the API reference.

 ## Last Stable Release
 ```sh